kanpov/ImprovedFood/README.md

 </ul>

 To get the mod file, navigate to the releases page [here](https://github.com/RedGrapefruit09/ImprovedFood/releases), click on the top release and download the JAR file.
+Put the JAR file in your mods folder, launch the game and enjoy your modded experience!

 # Compile